JakobMatz/PasswordSafeXAML/README.md

 because of the simplicity of the app.

 ### Repair
 When the App is unable to run properly, debugging may be necessary via the Visual Studio Debugging menu.

-• Sie soll die implementierten Worklflows auf technischer Ebene skizzieren, z.B.
-PlantUML-Diagrammen o.ä.
-• Sie soll Auskunft zu Debugginginformation geben.
-Wo sind Logdateien zu finden?
-Wie verwendet man Testdaten oder -Queries?
-Wie muss das Projekt konfiguriert/gestartet werden um erweiterte Logausgaben im Falle einer Fehlersuche zu erhalten?
-• Sie soll Hiweise zur Möglichkeit manueller Tests enthalten.
+Manual testing can be done by adding and removing entries to the PasswordSafe.
+If you want to insert your own csv database for the program, place the file in this directory: PasswordSafeXAML/PasswordSafeXAML/bin/Debug/ and name the file "LoginDaten.csv"
+To see Debugging info, start the Visual Studio project and run the app from there.
+When errors do occur, the Debugging Manager will open to assist you finding the error.

 ### Extradition
-• Sie soll den Auslieferungsprozess beschreiben.
-Also wie ein Release erzeugt/ausgeliefert werden kann.
+The release of the application is done by building the program with Visual Studio Start Button in the top.
+After that the .exe-File can be found in the project's /bin/Debug/ folder.
+This file can then be distributed.